-With regard to the internal audit work, the Company has outsourced to Dhamniti Internal Audit Co., Ltd., Registration No. 0105559084734, located at No. 178 Soi.
+Concerning the internal audit work, the Company has outsourced to Dhamniti Internal Audit Co., Ltd., Registration No. 0105559084734, located at No. 178 Soi.
 Permsap (Prachachuen 20), Prachachuen Rd., Bansue Sub-district, Bangsue District, Bangkok Metropolis, which the internal audit has assigned the following persons are the head of the internal audit team.

-Ms. Korakot Wanasawat
+1. Ms. Korakot Wanasawat

+Position

-Position : Vice President
+: Vice President

+Education
-Education : - Bachelor Degree - BBA (Accounting Major) Ramkhamhaeng University

-- Certificate - Internal Audit of Certified Professional Internal Audit of Thailand (CPIAT) and

-International Certified Internal Auditor (CIA) certificate
+- : Bachelor's Degree BBA (Accounting Major) Ramkhamhaeng University - Certificate Internal Audit of Certified Professional Internal Audit of Thailand (CPIAT) and International Certified Internal Auditor (CIA) certificate.

-Work experience and related training : 19 years
+Work experience and related training : 20 years

-Responsibilities related to internal audit
+Responsibilities related to an internal audit

-• Supervise the internal audit performance of each customer to be in accordance with the specified work plan.

-Educating and giving advice Understanding of internal audits to the team and coordinating operations with clients
+- Supervise the internal audit performance of each customer to be under the specified work plan. - Educating and giving advice Understanding of internal audits to the team and coordinating operations with clients

-2. Ms. Sakawrat Paijit
+2. Ms. Tanakorn Ratsuisaen